stpe/harvest-forecast-slack-checkin/README.md

 ## Future

-This is just a first hack, and there are more potentially useful enhancements that could be made.
+This is just a first stab at this, and there are certainly more potentially useful enhancements that could be made.

 With a greater number of people it may not be feasible to just post a huge list; support for posting in different channels depending on team, location, etc is a possible solution.